Cognitive Behavioral Therapy (CBT) for Teens in Redondo Beach

 Cognitive Behavioral Therapy for Teens

 Navigating the teenage years can be challenging.
 From school pressures to friendships, and everything in between, it can sometimes feel overwhelming.
+Teen CBT is a specialized approach designed to address the unique needs of adolescents.
 Cognitive behavioral therapy (CBT) offers a structured and evidence-based approach to help teens understand and manage their thoughts and behaviors effectively.
-By fostering healthier thinking patterns and responses, CBT empowers teens to handle life’s challenges with greater confidence and resilience.
-Explore the benefits of CBT and discover how it can positively impact your teen’s well-being and personal growth.

 What is CBT?